Flow Controller Calibration

 The new K can be used to calculate an appropriate tube length for a target flow rate using the following equation, included in the Mathcad program.

+Unable to find DVI conversion log file.
 L Hagen-Poiseuille and Minor Loss

 The following graph shows a range of flow rates plotted vs. the corresponding head loss values for a tube length of 108 cm.
 The purple dotted line represents the head loss calculated according to the original linear assumption, and the pink line represents the head loss calculated with minor losses taken into effect.
 It can be seen that as the head loss and flow rate increase, the error of making an assumption of linearity increases.